jespb/Python-M6GP/README.txt

-This is a, easy-to-use, scikit-learn inspired version of the M6GP algorithm.
+This is an easy-to-use, scikit-learn inspired version of the M6GP algorithm.

-By using this file, you are agreeing to this product's EULA This product can be obtained in https://github.com/jespb/Python-M6GP Copyright ©2023-2024 J. E. Batista
+By using this file, you are agreeing to this product's EULA This product can be obtained at https://github.com/jespb/Python-M6GP Copyright ©2023-2024 J. E. Batista

-This file contains information about the command and flags used in the stand-alone version of this implementation and an explanation on how to import, use and edit this implementation.
+This file contains information about the command and flags used in the stand-alone version of this implementation and an explanation of how to import, use, and edit this implementation.